-- Unless otherwise noted 1-2 pages is typical
+- Unless otherwise noted one to two pages is typical

 - Use a standard font and font sizing for easy reading

-- Included your full name and proposed program of study at the top of each page
+- Include your full name and proposed program of study at the top of each page

 - Your reasons for undertaking graduate study